nickvanschoten/nickvanschoten.github.io/README.md

 - These outputs were used in the publication of Climateworks Centre's ['Climate-ready homes: Building the case for a renovation wave in Australia'](https://www.climateworkscentre.org/resource/climate-ready-homes-building-the-case-for-a-renovation-wave-in-australia/) report

 🔗 [MACC Shiny application](https://github.com/schotsy/schotsy.github.io/blob/main/MACC%20renovation%20analysis)

+## Personal Projects
+### **1. AFL player stats puller**
+This small script pulls data about Australian Football League players from 'afltables' to inform various records such as win/loss rates and winning/losing margins when specific players achieve a certain feat during any given game.

+## **2. Officiating bias in Australian Rules Football: A statistical analysis**
+Pet project study that studies the drivers of free kick (penalty) data in the AFL between the 2012-2019 seasons.
+This baseline data is used to compare with the crowdless, 'unprecedented' 2020 AFL season to uncover whether the 'noise of affirmation' affects officiating quality in the AFL.

 ## ✨ About Me